vipertooth/Notes/Lab1/Readme.md

 To dirupt the blue team we changed the background and played music.

-To change the background we ran a resource file
+To change the background we ran a resource file:
 mass-background-change.rc
 ```ruby
 <ruby>
 framework.sessions.each do |num,session|